Apollo99-Games/Rigidbody-Network-Prediction-and-Reconciliation-for-Unity-NGO/README.md

     }
     }
 ```
-As you can see when the object is further away, bandwidth usage decreases:

 # Interpolation
 This demo provides a basic interpolator.
 You would probably want to write your own, as this one is meant for testing but works.